ga-wdi-lessons/angular-resources/readme.md

 The rest of the steps are a bit more straightforward...

-#### Create `grumbleEdit` Route

-Follow the same process we did for `grumbleNew`, making sure to use the word `edit` wherever necessary.

-Not sure what URL to use?
-Think about what the path would look like for an edit form in a Rails app...

 #### Update `index.html`

 Let's update our `ng-repeat` div so that it also displays a link with each Grumble that will direct us to an edit page.